adamaviv/si485h-f18/hw/README.md

 ## Instructions

-You must submit HW printed out using the latex templates provided in the [template](hw/templates) folder, but you can purruse the hw in markdown above.
+You must submit HW printed out using the latex templates provided in the [template](templates) folder, but you can peruse the hw in markdown above.
 The due date of the homework is posted on the [calendar](calendar.md).

 ## Latex Answer Environment